BurningOKR/BurningOKR/README.md

 The REST interfaces are listed under localhost:8080/swagger-ui.html and can be called there.

 ## Build and Test

-Per gradlew build kann das Backend gebaut werden.
+With gradlew build the backend can be built.

-Per ng build kann das Frontend gebaut werden.
+With ng build  the frontend can be built.